-The Draft Bassetlaw Local Plan's (DBLP) main purpose is to set out and deliver the strategic planning priorities for Bassetlaw.
+The Bassetlaw Local Plan's (BLP) main purpose is to set out and deliver the strategic planning priorities for Bassetlaw.
 It includes policies which will deliver sustainable development to meet Bassetlaw's identified development needs and objectives up to 2037.
 This includes policies for the delivery of new housing and employment.

 The Bassetlaw Garden Village (BGV) is a site allocation that is projected to create a quality, self-sustaining, thriving, safe, sustainable, healthy living and working environment.
 The development will deliver a mix of uses to comprise around 500 homes in the plan period (as part of an overall capacity of around 4,000 homes to be delivered beyond 2037).
-Furthermore, it is expected to contribute 15 ha of employment/employment generating uses (as part of an overall capacity of 20ha beyond 2037) together with the necessary utility, green and blue infrastructure, community and transport infrastructure in the District.
+Furthermore, it is expected to contribute 10ha of employment uses together with the necessary utility, green and blue infrastructure, community and transport infrastructure.